Super $q$-Howe duality and web categories: Applications

 \section{Applications}

 In this section we write $\cal{L}_D$ for \textit{diagrams of framed, oriented links} $\cal{L}$, $b^K_D$ for \textit{diagrams of braids in} $K$\textit{-strands} and $\overline{b}^K_D$ for \textit{closures} of such braid diagrams.
-Further, we consider labelings of the connected components of $\cal{L}$ and of braids by Young diagrams $\lambda^i$.
+We consider labelings of the connected components of $\cal{L}$ and of braids by Young diagrams $\lambda^i$.
 If $\cal{L}$ is a $d$-component link, then we write $\cal{L}(\vec{\lambda})$ for its labeling by a vector of Young diagrams $\vec{\lambda}=(\lambda^1,\dots,\lambda^d)$, and use an analogous notation for labeled link and braid diagrams.
 If not mentioned otherwise, then all appearing links and related concepts are assumed to be framed and oriented from now on.

 Let $\cal{L}_D(\vec{\lambda}) = \overline{b}^K_D(\vec{\lambda})$ be a diagram of a framed, oriented, labeled link given as a braid closure.
-The following process associates to $b^K_D(\vec{\lambda})$ an element $p_{K^{\prime}}(\tilde b^{K^{\prime}}_D)$ of $H_{K^{\prime}}(q)\cong\End_{\InSp}(\vec{K}^{\prime})$:
+The following process associates to $b^K_D(\vec{\lambda})$ an element $p_{K^{\prime}}(\tilde b^{K^{\prime}}_D)e_q(\vec{\lambda})$ of $H_{K^{\prime}}(q)\cong\End_{\InSp}(\vec{K}^{\prime})$:

-where we write $p_{K_i}$ for the Hecke algebra representation of the braid group on $K_i$ strands.
+where the last equality is by \fullref{lem-hecke} and we write $p_{K_i}$ for the Iwahori--Hecke algebra representation of the braid group on $K_i$ strands.
 The first step replaces strands labeled by a Young diagram $\lambda^i$ with $K_i$ nodes in the braid diagram $b^K_D$ by $K_i$ parallel strands.
 This results in a new braid $\tilde b^{K^{\prime}}_D$ where $K^{\prime}$ indicates the number of strands.
-In the second step this cabled braid is interpreted as an element of the Hecke algebra, or equivalently, as a web in $\InSp$, with an idempotent $e_q(\lambda^i)$ placed on the cable of each previously $\lambda^i$ labeled strand.
+In the second step this cabled braid is interpreted as an element of the Iwahori--Hecke algebra, or equivalently, as a web in $\InSp$, with an idempotent $e_q(\lambda^i)$ placed on the cable of each previously $\lambda^i$ labeled strand.